Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Red furisode kimono laid flat showing all parts including long sleeves obi belt and accessories on white background

 A complete furisode kimono ensemble laid flat — from the main body with its intricate crane and cherry blossom embroidery, to the gold obi belt and red accessories.
-Every element is carefully chosen to harmonize.

 1